 We were there a few months before the World Expo for 'Renewable Energy' which will be Astana's first major appearance on the world stage.
 Evidence of Expo advertising and preparations were visible on every corner and many buildings were being repaired or constructed.

 Astana left us feeling a little culturally confused due to the influence from Kazakhstan's many neighbours.
-The inner city was what I imagine some of the Middle Eastern capitals to be like and Islam is the predominant religion.
+The inner city was reminscent of Dubai and Islam is the predominant religion.
 But there was definitely a strong Soviet feeling with the cyrillic signs and Russians making up about a quarter of the population .
 The culture and cuisine around also has a distinctly Asian flavour.

 We spent four days in Astana and really enjoyed exploring the city and getting to know Kazakh culture and food.
 If you're planning a trip to this part of the world or you just want to know what we got up to (Hi Mum!) here's our top things to do in Astana.

 This area is the centre of the new Astana stretching from the Presidential Palace to the Khan-Shatyr Entertainment Centre.
-Walking along this 3.5km pedestrian area will leave you feeling pretty awestruck by the size and grandeur of some of the buildings.
+Walking along this 3.5km pedestrian area is on of the top things to do in Astana and will leave you feeling awestruck by the size and grandeur of some of the buildings.
 We were there right at the start of spring but a few weeks later and the area would have been blooming with neatly planted gardens and blossoming trees.

 Oogle the Architecture